 - The pipeline collection system maintained and operated by the District consists of 415 miles of main and trunk sewers and 210 miles of sewer laterals, for a total of 625 miles of sewer lines.

-- The District provides sewer maintenance, repair, and rehabilitation throughout the entire system, as well as storm drain maintenance in all areas except for unincorporated areas of Santa Clara County.
+- The District provides sewer maintenance, repair, and rehabilitation throughout the entire system.